 Why breeding Rottweilers?

 I got my first Rottweiler in 2001 after studying the breed for many years.
 I spent time apprenticing under several experienced dog breeders and learning as much as I could about pedigrees and the breed standard.
-I was very impressed with the ADRK breeding standards and I had started getting involved in the sport of Schutzhund and I wanted to be able to say that the dog I competed with were bred, owned, and handled by me.
+I was very impressed with the ADRK breeding standards and I had started getting involved in the sport of Schutzhund and I wanted to be able to say that the dog I competed with was bred, owned, and handled by me.
 To me, training and competing at the highest level with a dog from my own breeding is my ultimate accomplishment.

 Any opinion on American Rottweilers vs German ones?